vikramkbgs/vikramkbgs/README.md

 ## About Me

-- 💼 Currently working as a Software Developer Intern(Paid).
+- 💼 Currently working as a Software Developer.
 - 💻 Proficient in languages like Python, Java, and Node.js.
 - 🛠️ Experienced in developing RESTful APIs, database management, and optimizing backend processes.